WasiqB/maven-deploy/README.md

 - It supports parameterization of executor.
 - It does not include build jobs.
 - It supports the password protected GPG keys.
+- It signs the release tags with GPG keys.

 **TODO:**
 Publish your production orb!
 You may notice the badges above and links to the registry page below are not working yet, once you publish your first production version orb, these will begin to function.